NI 4 min read

 A business owner from County Tyrone has been named in the prestigious Forbes 30 Under 30 list, in a proud moment for Northern Ireland that highlights the entrepreneurial talent emerging from the region.
 The recognition adds to a growing list of young Northern Irish achievers making their mark globally.

-Titanic NewsFriday, 17 April 202624 views
+Conor BrennanFriday, 17 April 202630 views

 Co Tyrone Business Owner Laura Murphy Named in Forbes 30 Under 30 in Proud Moment for Northern Ireland

-Laura Murphy owner of Oatco from County Tyrone has been named in the prestigious Forbes 30 Under 30 list, in a proud moment for Northern Ireland that highlights the entrepreneurial talent emerging from the region and adds to a growing list of young Northern Irish achievers making their mark on the global stage.
+Laura Murphy, a 29-year-old entrepreneur from County Tyrone, has been named in the prestigious Forbes 30 Under 30 Europe list for 2026, recognised in the Art and Culture category for her rapidly growing natural energy brand, Oatco Superfuel β€” a proud moment for Northern Ireland that highlights the entrepreneurial talent emerging from the region.

 Background